yasmeenzoubi/human-microbiome-phyloseq-pipeline/README.md

-    data = ps_hmp_saliva,       #Inputs our phyloseq data here assay_name = "counts",     #This tells the code to look for the number of times each microbe was found in our data object tax_level = NULL,          #This tells the code to look at microbes individually rather than group based on family/order/genus. fix_formula = "SEX",       #The variable we are testing is "SEX" (males vs females) rand_formula = NULL,  #We set this as “NULL” because we are getting individual saliva samples from different people instead of obtaining samples from the same person multiple times p_adj_method = "fdr",      #False discovery rate (FDR) helps us get rid of random, significant results in our data that appear by pure luck group = "SEX"              #This is our grouping variable )
+    data = ps_hmp_saliva,       #Inputs our phyloseq data here assay_name = "counts",     #This tells the code to look for the number of times each microbe was found in our data object tax_level = NULL,          #This tells the code to look at microbes individually rather than group based on family/order/genus. fix_formula = "SEX",       #The variable tested is "SEX" (males vs females) rand_formula = NULL,  #Set this as “NULL” because I want to obtain individual saliva samples from different people instead of obtaining samples from the same person multiple times p_adj_method = "fdr",      #False discovery rate (FDR) helps us get rid of random, significant results in our data that appear by pure luck group = "SEX"              #This is our grouping variable )